jhenshaw/TulipRide/index.md

 ### We'll announce the date for Tulip Ride 2021 as soon as conditions are safe for large-group gatherings.

-While we miss riding together to support such an important cause, safety is our top priority for everyone who participates in the Tulip Ride.
+Safety is our top priority for everyone who participates in the Tulip Ride.

-COVID trends continue to rise, and do not yet have a clear line of site on when it'll be safe to schedule Tulip Ride 2021.
+COVID trends continue to rise, and we do not yet have a clear idea of when it'll be safe to schedule Tulip Ride 2021.
 As a result, **we're delaying picking a date until official guidance - based upon data - is available.**

-In the meantime, thank you for doing your part to help our communities bounce back by wearing a mask in public places, washing hands frequently, and observerving social distancing guidelines.
+In the meantime, thank you for doing your part to help our communities bounce back by **wearing a mask in public places, washing hands frequently, and observerving social distancing guidelines.**

 Stay safe, check back for updates, and feel free <a href="mailto:info@tulipride.org">contact us</a> anytime!